BestTimesToVisit.com Logo

 Spice Plantation Exploration

-Escape the tourist crowds and delve into the fragrant world of Goan spice plantations.
-Wander through lush greenery, learn about the cultivation of exotic spices, and savor the flavors of authentic Goan cuisine during a traditional lunch.
-Engage all your senses in this immersive experience.
+Escape the beaches and delve into the fragrant world of Goan spice plantations.
+Wander through lush greenery, learn about the cultivation of exotic spices like cardamom and cloves, and enjoy a traditional Goan lunch amidst the vibrant foliage.
+Ask about the unique medicinal uses of various plants for a deeper cultural experience.

 Dudhsagar Falls Trek

 Explore the magnificent churches of Old Goa, a UNESCO World Heritage site.
-Beyond the iconic Basilica of Bom Jesus, discover hidden chapels and convents, each with its own unique story.
-Hire a local guide to uncover the rich history and architecture of this significant site.
+Beyond the Basilica of Bom Jesus, discover hidden chapels and convents, imagining the lives of those who built and worshipped within these walls.
+Hire a local guide to uncover the stories behind the architecture and religious significance.

 See all 8 things to do →